 1. The Algorithm Favors Quantity Over Quality

 Target CPA optimizes for conversion count at a target cost.
-It does not optimize for lead quality.
-A $50 conversion that becomes a $10,000 client looks the same to the algorithm as a $50 conversion that never returns your call.
+Not lead quality.
+A $50 conversion that becomes a $10,000 client looks identical to the algorithm as a $50 conversion that never returns your call.

 Fix: Connect CRM data to Google Ads through offline conversion tracking.
 Feed back which conversions became actual revenue.